-Millsaps is a privately supported national liberal arts college founded by members of the Methodist Church in 1890.
+Millsaps is an accredited, privately-supported, national liberal arts college founded by members of the Methodist Church in 1890.
 Consistently ranked as one of the best values in higher education, Millsaps has been praised by Colleges That Change Lives, The Princeton Review, Kiplinger's Personal Finance Magazine, the John Templeton Foundation, The Fiske Guide to Colleges, and Insight Magazine.
 Millsaps College is a member of the Annapolis Group; visit Liberal Arts Success to learn more.

 Millsaps employs 97 full-time faculty members.
 Of those, 94 percent of Millsaps tenure-track faculty hold a Ph.D. or the final degree in their field.
 The faculty/student ratio at Millsaps is 1:9, and the average class size is 14.